Best and Cheapest Motorcycle Insurance in Virginia: Companies, Coverage Options and Cost in 2022

 Do I need motorcycle insurance in Virginia?

 Virginia is one of the few states that does not require motorcycle insurance.
-You can opt to ride without motorcycle insurance if you pay a $500 uninsured motor vehicle fee to the Virginia Department of Motor Vehicles.
-The state takes pains to point out that this fee does not provide you with insurance and offers no protection if you are in an accident, however.
+Motorcycle riders can opt to ride without motorcycle insurance if they pay a $500 uninsured motor vehicle fee to the Virginia Department of Motor Vehicles.
+The state takes pains to point out that this fee does not provide you with insurance and offers no protection if you are in a motorcycle accident, however.
+This option is not recommended because it's only marginally less expensive than purchasing motorcycle coverage, but in fact, you'll be personally liable for any damages your cause in an accident.

 You should still consider purchasing motorcycle insurance in Virginia to receive valuable protection for yourself and your bike.
-If you choose to purchase motorcycle insurance in Virginia, the state requires you to purchase liability insurance at the least.
+If you choose to purchase motorcycle insurance in Virginia, the state requires you to purchase the minimum insurance requirements i.e liability insurance at the least.
 The state’s mandatory minimums for coverage are:

 - $20,000 for property damage,